What Do Geologists Do?

 Their responsibilities include the analysis of rock and soil for underground and surface structures.

 For example, they often assist in the design of engineering structures in these types of projects:

 This type of geologist is familiar with rock mechanics and structural geologic mapping.
-In addition, they relate rocks with the physical and chemical structure and the processes that act on it.
+In addition, they relate rocks with the physical and chemical structure and the processes that act on them.

 How does geology tie into disasters, landforms, and education?